tmheath/CS-Library-Classification-System/README.md

 ### Examples

+Given a textbook on the C Programming Language and it's ties to Unix...

+30

+The book is teaching a programming language.

+,10

+The book is focussed on C

+;00

+The book is practicality focused.

+:40

+The book is a textbook for a student.

+.10

+Bell Labs is prominent.

+'10

+The Unix Epoch is prominent.

+30,10;00:40.10'10

+Put together.

 ## Shelving Order

 Books will be shelved lowest value first in the order of the fields from left to right according to the classification.